Optimal Uniform OPE and Model-based Offline Reinforcement Learning in Time-Homogeneous, Reward-Free and Task-Agnostic Settings: Introduction

 \section{Introduction}

-Offline reinforcement learning (offline RL) targets at learning a reward-maximizing policy in an unknown \emph{Markov Decision Process} (MDP) using a static data generated by running a fixed logging/behavior policy in the same MDP \citep{lange2012batch,levine2020offline}.
+Offline reinforcement learning (offline RL) targets at learning a reward-maximizing policy in an unknown \emph{Markov Decision Process} (MDP) using a static data generated by running a behavior policy \citep{lange2012batch,levine2020offline}.
 This framework is widely applicable in applications where online exploration is demanding but historical data are plentiful.
-Examples include medicine \citep{liu2017deep,ameko2020offline} (safety concerns limit the applicability of unproven treatments but electronic records are abundant) and autonomous driving \citep{codevilla2018offline,osinski2020simulation} (building infrastructure for testing new policy is expensive while collecting data from current setting is almost free).
+Examples include medicine \citep{liu2017deep} (safety concerns limit the applicability of unproven treatments but electronic records are abundant) and autonomous driving \citep{codevilla2018offline} (building infrastructure for testing new policy is expensive while collecting data from current setting is almost free).

-Parallel to its practical significance, recently there is a surge of theoretical investigations towards offline RL via two threads: \emph{offline policy evaluation} (OPE), where the goal is to estimate the value of a target (fixed) policy $V^\pi$ \citep{li2015toward,jiang2016doubly,wang2017optimal,liu2018breaking,kallus2019double,kallus2019intrinsically,uehara2019minimax,feng2019kernel,nachum2019dualdice,xie2019towards,yin2020asymptotically,kato2020off,duan2020minimax,feng2020accountable,zhang2020gendice,kuzborskij2020confident,wang2020statistical,zhang2021average,uehara2021finite,nguyen2021finite,hao2021bootstrapping,xiao2021optimality} and \emph{offline (policy) learning} which intends to output a near-optimal policy \citep{antos2008fitted,antos2008learning,chen2019information,le2019batch,xie2020batch,xie2020q,liu2020provably,hao2020sparse,zanette2020exponential,jin2020pessimism,hu2021fast,yin2021nearoptimal,ren2021nearly,rashidinejad2021bridging}.
+Parallel to its practical significance, recently there is a surge of theoretical investigations towards offline RL via two threads: \emph{offline policy evaluation} (OPE), where the goal is to estimate the value of a target (fixed) policy $V^\pi$ \citep{jiang2016doubly,liu2018breaking,kallus2019double,kallus2019intrinsically,uehara2019minimax,nachum2019dualdice,xie2019towards,yin2020asymptotically,duan2020minimax,wang2020statistical,zhang2021average} and \emph{offline (policy) learning} which intends to output a near-optimal policy \citep{chen2019information,le2019batch,xie2020batch,xie2020q,liu2020provably,hao2020sparse,zanette2020exponential,jin2020pessimism,hu2021fast,yin2021nearoptimal,rashidinejad2021bridging}.

 \citet{yin2021near} initiates the studies for offline RL from the new perspective of \emph{uniform convergence} in OPE (uniform OPE for short) which unifies OPE and offline learning tasks.
-Generally speaking, given a policy class $\Pi$ and offline data with $n$ episodes, uniform OPE seeks to coming up with OPE estimators $\widehat{V}_1^\pi$ and $\widehat{Q}_1^\pi$ satisfy with high probability

-The task is to achieve \eqref{eqn:uniform_ope} with the optimal episode complexity: the ``minimal'' number of episodes $n$ needed as a function of $\epsilon$, failure probability $\delta$, the parameters of the MDP as well as the behavior policy $\mu$ in the minimax sense.
+Generally speaking, given a policy class $\Pi$ and offline data with $n$ episodes, uniform OPE seeks to coming up with OPE estimators $\widehat{V}_1^\pi$ and $\widehat{Q}_1^\pi$ satisfy $ \sup_{\pi\in\Pi}||\widehat{Q}_1^\pi-{Q}_1^\pi||_\infty<\epsilon. $ The task is to achieve this with the optimal episode complexity: the ``minimal'' number of episodes $n$ needed as a function of $\epsilon$, failure probability $\delta$, the parameters of the MDP as well as the behavior policy $\mu$ in the minimax sense.